Haywards Heath: Governance

-The current mayor of Haywards Heath is Cllr Duncan Pascoe.
+The mayor of Haywards Heath is elected annually in May by the council.
+For 2025/26 the mayor is Duncan Pascoe.

 Climate policy

 In 2022, Haywards Heath Town Council endorsed the Plant Based Treaty, a global climate action initiative similar to the Fossil Fuel Non-Proliferation Treaty Initiative.

 Housing developments

 Sunnywood Drive

 In 1934 the architects Berthold Lubetkin and Tecton obtained planning permission for some modernist-style houses.
 Unconventionally, they are built with brick and with flat roofs.
 Seven buildings were built of which a pair were semi-detached.
 The walls were built of cavity brick walls but certain features were built in concrete window frames, balconies, built-in flower boxes and porches.
 The houses were originally sold at £975- £1200 each.

 Bolnore Village

 Housing in Haywards Heath expanded significantly in the first decade of the 21st century due to the creation of Bolnore Village, located to the southwest of the existing town.
 Planning permission was first granted in the late 1990s for 780 new homes on a greenfield site.
 The first house was completed in October 2002.
 Since then, phases 1, 2, 3, 4a and 5 have been built by the house builders Crest Nicholson in conjunction with several other developers.
 Housing was followed by the construction of various commercial units and Bolnore Village Primary School, which was the country's first self-governing parent-promoted primary school in September 2010.

 The decision to grant planning permission for Bolnore Village was somewhat controversial since the Ashenground and Catts Woods on that site formed a Site of Nature Conservation Interest (SNCI).

 As a condition for planning permission, the developers were required to build a relief road for the town, often referred to as the Haywards Heath by-pass, which has rerouted the A272 to the south side of the town.
 Construction work on the relief road commenced in 2012; on its completion in August 2014, the previous A272 route through Haywards Heath was renumbered the B2272.

 In 2008, local residents won a bid to set up and run their own primary school for the village.
 The new school opened in September 2008.